ykitaguchi77/github-text-extractor/README.md

 ```

 - This command will clone the repository, extract its content, exclude the .git and node_modules directories, and save the output in XML format to the file output.xml.

+## 🚀 Colab Demo
+-You can also try out GitHubTextExtractor using the provided Colab demo.
+The demo notebook guides you through the process of running the script and extracting the content of a GitHub repository directly in Colab.

+-To access the Colab demo, click on the following link: GitHubTextExtractor Colab Demo